MarwanDebbiche/post-tuto-deployment/blog-post/post.md

   <img src="./assets/4-reviews.png" width="80%">
 </p>

 As you see, this is a top down tree structure.
-In order to scrape it efficiently we'll use **Scrapy** which is an efficient and scalable scraping framework, but before going that far we need a to use Selenium first to fetch the company urls (see previous screenshot), then feed those to Scrapy.

-We need to use Selenium because the content of the website that renders those urls is dynamic (but the rest is not) which means that those urls cannot be accessed directly from the page source like Scrapy does.

-Selenium however simulates a browser that interprets javascript rendered content.
-It clicks on each category, narrows down to each sub-category and finally goes through all the companies one by one and fetches their urls.
-When it's done, the script saves these urls to a csv file and the Scrapy part can be launched.
+In order to scrape the reviews out of it, we'll proceed in two steps.

+- Step 1️⃣: use Selenium to fetch the reviews pages of each company

+- Step 2️⃣: use Scrapy to extract reviews of all companies

 ### Scrape company urls with Selenium : step 1️⃣

-<i>All the Selenium code is available in this <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/blob/master/src/scraping/selenium/scrape_website_urls.ipynb">notebook</a></i> 📓
+<i>All the Selenium code is available and runnable from this <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/blob/master/src/scraping/selenium/scrape_website_urls.ipynb">notebook</a></i> 📓

+We first use Selenium because the content of the website that renders the urls of each company is dynamic  which means that it cannot be directly accessed from the page source.
+It's rather rendered on the front end of the website through Ajax calls.

+Selenium does a good job extracting this type of data: it simulates a browser that interprets javascript rendered content.
+When launched, it clicks on each category, narrows down to each sub-category and goes through all the companies one by one and extracts their urls.
+When it's done, the script saves these urls to a csv file.

-Let's see how to launch Selenium to fetch the company urls.
+Let's see how this is done:

 We'll first import Selenium dependencies along with other utility packages.